 Puerto Ricans make up the majority, about 85 percent, of Cleveland's Hispanic community.
-This group began arriving in the North Coast around 1945 to 1965, recruited to work in the area's factories and greenhouses.
-Early arrivals settled on Cleveland's east side, around Hough, Lexington, and Superior Aves.
+This group began arriving on the North Coast from 1945 and that migration continued until 1965; they were recruited to work in the area's factories and greenhouses.
+Early arrivals settled on Cleveland's east side, around Hough, Lexington, and Superior avenues.

-In the late 1950s, however, Cleveland's Puerto Rican community moved to the near west city, around W. 5th to W. 65th, between Detroit Rd. and Clark Ave.
+In the late 1950s, Cleveland's Puerto Rican community moved to the near west city, around West Fifth to West 65th streets, between Detroit Road and Clark Avenue.
 A large number of those of Puerto Rican descent still call this area home.

 Today, Cleveland's Puerto Rican culture can be found in the many Hispanic food stores on the near west side and the Puerto Rican festival, held each August.

 Cleveland's more than 2,000 Vietnamese residents began arriving in Northeast Ohio after the fall of Saigon on April 30, 1975, the event that marked the reunification of Vietnam and the end of democratic South Vietnam.
 Most of these immigrants settled in the Detroit/Shoreway neighborhood, along with Madison, Franklin, and Detroit avenues.

 Today, Cleveland's Vietnamese heritage can be seen at St. Stephen's Church on West 54th Street, at the annual Tet celebration in February, and in the many Vietnamese restaurants in the city, including #1 Pho.Continue to 17 of 17 below.